aaroncelestian/RamanLab/docs/README.md

-# ClaritySpectra - Raman Spectrum Analysis Tool
+# RamanLab - Raman Spectrum Analysis Tool

-ClaritySpectra is a comprehensive desktop application for analyzing and identifying Raman spectra.
+RamanLab is a comprehensive desktop application for analyzing and identifying Raman spectra.
 It provides a user-friendly interface for importing, processing, and matching Raman spectra against a database of known materials.

 **Advanced Raman Spectroscopy Analysis Software**
 **Current Version:** 2.6.3